NCAlgebra/NC/DOCUMENTATION/README.md

 ## Version 6.0.0

-1. Paclet installation.
-NCAlgebra is now paclet installable!
+1. NCAlgebra is now distributed as a *paclet*!

 2. Changed cannonical representation of noncommutative expressions to allow for powers to be present in `NonCommutativeMultiply`.